jsor/jcarousel/docs/reference/configuration.rst

         ``null``

 ``center``
-    Specifies wether the carousel should be centered inside the root element.
+    Specifies wether the targeted item should be centered inside the root element.

     .. warning::